Enjoy the CN Tower View from a Boat

 A sailing trip on Lake Ontario for the CN Tower view from the boat

-A few steps further along the waterfront, past the restaurants on Queens Quay, a tall ship is docked at the pier: the Kajama.
-It is a special experience to cross Lake Ontario on a three-master, which looks particularly impressive when the sails are taut.
-It feels a bit like going back in time when seafaring was still a real adventure.
+A few steps further along the waterfront, past the restaurants at Queens Quay, you'll see a tall ship moored at the pier: the Kajama.
+It's truly something special to cruise across Lake Ontario on a three-masted vessel, which looks particularly impressive when its sails are up.
+It's a bit like being transported back to the days when seafaring was still a true adventure.

-The tall ship cruises on the lake for one and a half hours and offers great views of the city center and the tower of Toronto.
+The tall ship cruises the lake for an hour and a half, offering stunning views of downtown Toronto and the Toronto Tower.
+A truly amazing experience!

 249 Queen's Quay West, Suite 111